menggf/transgeneR/README.md

 ## prerequisite

 TransgeneR uses bowtie2 as the alignment tool.
-Therefore, before usage, bowtie2 must have been installed in the linux mechine and its location has been add to $PATH variable.
-Meanwhile, the genome reference index has been construct using bowtie2-build command.
+Therefore, before usage, bowtie2 must have been installed in the linux mechine and its location has been added to $PATH variable.
+Meanwhile, the genome reference index has been constructed using "bowtie2-build" command.

 ## usage
 test.data=system.file("extdata", "test.zip", package = "transgeneR")